Skip to main content

 Move funds to/from CollegeAmerica

-Only two investment option change per beneficiary (student) are allowed per calendar year.
+Only two investment option changes per beneficiary (student) are allowed per calendar year.
 Only one rollover per student is allowed during a rolling 12-month period.

 What you’ll need: